Energy marketing and you

 - placing a ‘Do Not Knock’ sticker at your front door or gate

-- telling an energy retailer or salesperson to put you on its ‘no contact’ list
+- telling an energy provider or salesperson to put you on its ‘no contact’ list

 - getting on the Australian Government’s Do Not Call Register by registering online or calling 1300 792 958.